Researchers say there are indications it can, but scientists want more proof before recommending vitamin D supplements to kids,

 Instead, most of what we get comes from sunlight as well as foods such as fish.

-About 40 percent of adults in the United States weren’t getting enough vitamin D, according to 2011 research.
+About of adults in the United States weren’t getting enough vitamin D, according to 2011 research.

 But in recent years, vitamin D has evolved from being known as just important for bone health to being important for a number of other functions, including, possibly, weight loss.